 - Rangapahar Wildlife Sanctuary

 - Kohima War Cemetery – Kohima war cemetery is a memorial dedicated to soldiers of the 2nd British Division of the Allied Forces who died in the Second World War at Kohima, the capital of Nagaland, India, in April 1944.

 – The Mokokchung district of Nagaland is where the famous Moatsu festival is celebrated.
 It takes place in the month of May every year and is organized by the Ao tribe.

 – Mount Pauna is the third highest peak of Nagaland.
 It belongs to the Benreu range and offers you some of the most breathtaking and picturesque views you have ever witnessed.

 - Kachari ruins – located in Dimapur, Nagaland are the set of dome shaped pillars.
 These pillars were constructed in the 10th century during the Kachari civilization.

 Famous Personalities of Nagaland

 He is the present member of parliament from Nagaland.
 He served thrice as Chief Minister of Nagaland.
-He is also the recipient of Mother Teresa Millenium Award (year 2007) for his remarkable contribution to politics.
+He is also the recipient of the Mother Teresa Millenium Award (the year 2007) for his remarkable contribution to politics.

 - K. Sankaranarayanan A man who has to his name the tenure of serving not just one or two but three major states of India